 Personally, there isn't much better than a fresh tuna salad.
 Light on the mayo, pumped up with mustard and fresh dill, this tuna salad stood out amongst the others we have made.
 It was so tasty!

-Spinach & Pea Shoot Salad with Dill Tuna & Quinoa
+Spinach Salad with Pea Shoots, Tuna & Quinoa